 By Kelly Geraldine Malone, The Canadian Press on January 29, 2024.

-Myles Sanderson went on a deadly rampage on the James Smith Cree Nation and in the nearby community of Weldon, northeast of Saskatoon, on Sept.
+Sanderson killed 11 people and injured 17 others on the James Smith Cree Nation and in the nearby community of Weldon, northeast of Saskatoon, on Sept.
 4, 2022.
-Seventeen others were injured.

 The 32-year-old died in police custody a few days later.

 “The first day I met him he was quiet,” said Geraldine Arcand, an elder with the Correctional Service of Canada.

 Arcand testified she was working as an intake elder at the penitentiary near Prince Albert, Sask., when Sanderson began his first federal sentence.
 She came up with an initial healing plan for him while he was incarcerated.